-Who should I call if I have any additional questions?
+Who should I contact if I have any additional questions?

-If you are the stockholder of record for your shares, please call Mallory Morales at (617) 500-8080.
+If you are the stockholder of record for your shares, please contact Mallory Morales at (617) 500-8080 or mmorales@immuneering.com.
 If your shares are held in street name, please contact the telephone number provided on your voting instruction form or contact your bank, broker or other nominee directly.